ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-esm.md

             &nbsp;&nbsp;restart: true
             &nbsp;&nbsp;mem: 4GB
         </code></pre>
         The <i>collate</i> process joins a number of smaller files, which contain different parts of the model grid, together into target output files.
-The restart files are typically tiled in the same way.
+The restart files are typically tiled in the same way and will also be joined together if the <i>restart</i> option is set to <code>true</code>.
     </li>
     <li>
-        <b>collate</b>
+        <b>restart</b>
         <br>
         <pre><code>restart: /g/data/access/payu/access-esm/restart/pre-industrial</code></pre>
         The location of the files used for a warm restart.